Wisconsin man gets life in prison in Jayme Closs case

 Patterson shot Jayme's father as he entered the house, then found Jayme and her mother.
 He told detectives he wrapped tape around Jayme's mouth and head, taped her hands behind her back and taped her ankles together, then shot her mother in the head.
 He told police he dragged Jayme outside and threw her in the trunk of his car, the complaint said.

-At his cabin, Patterson forced Jayme to hide under a bed when he had friends over and when he went out.
-He penned her in with tote boxes and weights, warning that if she moved, "bad things could happen to her," according to the complaint.
+At his cabin, Patterson forced Jayme to hide under a bed when he had friends over and penned her in with tote boxes and weights, warning that if she moved, "bad things could happen to her," according to the complaint.
 He also turned up the radio so visitors couldn't hear her.

 Prosecutors in the county where Jayme was held decided not to bring charges related to anything that might have happened in the cabin, a move that was widely seen as aiming to spare Jayme further pain and keep details private.